cxn03651/write_xlsx/chart.md

 See the CHART LAYOUT section below.

 ##### <a name="set_legend_delete_series" class="anchor" href="#set_legend_delete_series"><span class="octicon octicon-link" /></a>:delete_series
-This allows you to remove 1 or more series from the the legend (the series will still display on the chart).
+This allows you to remove 1 or more series from the legend (the series will still display on the chart).
 This property takes an array as an argument and the series are zero indexed: